 Here is a class size prototype for the seven times table.

 Due to the increased interest in the “Weekly Maths Challenge” (click here) Mr Watkins is now challenging pupils to create their own Maths challenge!
-Any entrees should be given to Mr Watkins.
-All Pupils who attempt to create a challenge will recieve a certificate in “Praise Assembly”, any particularly good challenges may be used as that weeks whole school challenge.
-These pupils will recieve a special reward.
+Any entries should be given to Mr Watkins.
+All Pupils who attempt to create a challenge will receive a certificate in “Praise Assembly”, any particularly good challenges may be used as that weeks whole school challenge.
+These pupils will receive a special reward.

-At the first attempt C.A.S achieved the silver award, something Mr Watkins (Maths co-ordinator), the pupils and there staff were very proud of.
-The school has continued to develop Numeracy and Maths across the school, embedding good initatives whilst introducing new and inventive ideas.
-We intend to re-apply for the Quality mark in 2019 were we aim to achieve the Gold award.
+At the first attempt C.A.S achieved the silver award, something Mr Watkins (Maths Co-ordinator), the pupils and staff were very proud of.
+The school has continued to develop numeracy and maths across the school, embedding good initiatives whilst introducing new and inventive ideas.
+We intend to re-apply for the quality mark in 2019 were we aim to achieve the gold award.